Luis Enrique: Paris Saint-Germain close to agreeing deal for Spaniard to become their new head coach

 They were dumped out of the Champions League by Bayern Munich in the last 16, while they also suffered a last-16 defeat to rivals Marseille in the French Cup.

-Galtier has one year left on his contract at PSG after he was appointed in July 2022.
+Galtier has been sacked with a year remaining on the contract he signed at PSG following his appointment in July 2022.

+A club statement read: "The entire Paris Saint-Germain team would like to thank Christophe Galtier, as well as his assistants Thierry Oleksiak and João Sacramento, for their professionalism and commitment throughout the season, and wish them all the best for the rest of their careers."

-On Friday, Galtier was summoned to stand trial in December on charges of psychological harassment and discrimination as part of an investigation into racism allegations at his former club Nice.
+Despite PSG's well-wishes, he leaves under a cloud.
+On Friday, he was summoned to stand trial in December on charges of psychological harassment and discrimination as part of an investigation into racism allegations at his former club Nice.

 The Frenchman and his son, John Valovic-Galtier, were placed in custody for questioning on Friday morning.
 After his son was released without charge, Galtier - who denies the allegations - was referred to the public prosecutor's office to stand trial in Nice on December 15.